tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

-Upon successfully executing `CheckTx` for a new `Tx` and the mempool is currently full, we must check if there exists a `Tx` of lower priority that can be evicted to make room for the new `Tx` with higher priority.
+Upon successfully executing `CheckTx` for a new `Tx` and the mempool is currently full, we must check if there exists a `Tx` of lower priority that can be evicted to make room for the new `Tx` with higher priority and with sufficient size capacity left.

 If such a `Tx` exists, we find it by obtaining a read lock and sorting the priority queue index.
-Once sorted, we find the first `Tx` with lower priority.
+Once sorted, we find the first `Tx` with lower priority and size such that the new `Tx` would fit within the mempool's size limit.
 We then remove this `Tx` from the priority queue index as well as the `<sender:*Tx>` mapping.

 This will require additional `O(n)` space and `O(n*log(n))` runtime complexity.

 ### Gossiping

-TODO: Ensure we can:

-- gossip by priority
-  - don't gossip same tx to a peer twice
+When gossiping new transactions to peers, we first obtain a read lock on the priority queue index.
+If we have not gossiped the top priority `Tx` for the given peer, we return this `Tx` as the next transaction to gossip.
+Otherwise, we sort the priority queue index and traverse in descending priority order until we find the first non-sent `Tx` to the peer.

+In order to facilitate this, we must also keep an ephemeral cache, mapping from `sender` to a list of unique `Tx` identifiers (e.g. the `Tx` hash).
+A `Tx` identifier is removed from this cache once it is either committed in a block or gossiped to a peer.
+Note, if the `Tx` is committed in a block, this requires that we iterates over the entire cache, i.e. each peer's list.

 ## Consequences